APogue/APogue.github.io/_drafts/outline-v3/2025-02-10-Outline-v3-encampment.md

 - look at it in a purely content neutral way, rhetoric meant to make some number of students feel "safe" led to a larger number of students being made physically unsafe

+	- were the students made unsafe deserving of this fate?

 UCLA maintains a policy of

 - willful ignorance